 Some oil paints may only take a few days to dry, while others could take as long as a month.
 In rare cases, you could be looking at an even longer process.

-For some artists, leaving the oil paint to dry on its own is preferred if they decide to make any last-minute changes.
-While this may not be very common for most instances, it is advantageous when the opportunity presents itself.
+For some artists, leaving the oil paint to dry is preferred if they decide to make any last-minute changes.
+While this may not be very common in most instances, it is advantageous when the opportunity presents itself.

 How Can You Make Oil Paint Dry Faster?

 If you want your oil paint to dry faster, there are plenty of ways to manipulate the process.
-Below are several popular methods you can try to make your oil paint dry faster.
+Below are several popular methods to make your oil paint dry faster.

-Keep in mind the importance of following these methods closely not to disrupt the art you have created with your oil paint.
+Remember the importance of following these methods closely so as not to disrupt the art you have created with your oil paint.